Stand by, if you would, on audio soundbite number 28.

 It's not easy, she said, but you realize you either do this or you don't stay in business.

-Excuse me, doctors across the country described similar decisions, complaining that they've been forced to shift away from Medicare toward higher paying, privately insured or self-paying patients in response to years of penny pinching by Congress.
+Excuse me, doctors across the country describe similar decisions, complaining that they've been forced to shift away from Medicare toward higher-paying, privately insured or self-paying patients in response to years of penny pinching by Congress.

-And that's not even taking into account a long postponed rate setting method is on track to slash Medicare payment to rates to doctors by 23% more on December 1st.
+And that's not even taking into account a long postponed rate-setting method that's on track to slash Medicare payment to rates to doctors by 23% more on December 1st.

-Maybe they need to be looking into that 188 million dollars on just wheelchairs last year, of which two-thirds is an overpayment.
+Maybe they need to be looking into that $188 million spent on just wheelchairs last year, of which two-third is an overpayment.

 Very simply, Medicare doctors are opting out.